MiguelonGonzalez/wasar/README.md

 ## Contact

 We are Miguel González Jiménez and Carolina Guardiola Albert.
-You can contact us just via GitHub or through our e-mails: miguigonn@gmail.com and 'correo_de_Carolina'
+You can contact us just via GitHub or through our e-mails: miguigonn@gmail.com and c.guardiola@igme.es.

 ## Get started

-In the 'example' folder you can find several **tutorials** that will help you get started with the program.
-Also, the functions, classes and modules are fully explained, so if you have doubts about their behavior, just use the built-in `help`, the `?` mark or the tab button in Jupyter Notebook.
+In the 'example' folder you can find several **tutorials** that will help you to get started with the program.
+Also, the functions, classes and modules are fully explained in Spanish, so if you have doubts about their behavior, just use the built-in `help`, the `?` mark or the tab button in Jupyter Notebook.

 Example:    `help(dinsar.Dataset.find_element)` or `dinsar.Dataset.find_element?` or `dinsar.Dataset.find_element` + `.` + *`press tab`*